lparry/travel-blog/source/_posts/2014-10-30-nicaragua-all-over-the-place.markdown

 <a href="https://www.flickr.com/photos/lucasthenomad/15459758699/in/set-72157648995463971" title="Looking out from half way up Maderas by Lucas the nomad, on Flickr"><img src="https://farm4.staticflickr.com/3949/15459758699_cb68988ba5_c.jpg" width="800" height="601" alt="Looking out from half way up Maderas"></a>

-Another day I hiked halfway up Volcan Maderas to the lookout, a nice view of Vulcan Concepción.
+Another day I hiked halfway up Volcan Maderas to the lookout, a nice view of Volcan Concepción.
 I left at 11, back down by 1:45-2, which seemed like pretty good time, I'd heard 2 hours each way. the last few hundreds metres before the lookout to Concepción was really tough; super slippery and wet.
 Not super muddy by that point, but I could already tell my shoes wouldn't be up to the whole